-12 Oct Normal Pressure Hydrocephalus Often Mistaken as Dementia
+07 Sep Normal Pressure Hydrocephalus Often Mistaken as Dementia

 With the Baby Boomer generation reaching the ranks of the elderly, there’s a new consciousness of illness and health.
 This is an activist generation used to having the answers.
-That’s why it is of particular interest for us at Advanced Neurosurgery Associates (ANA) the news about the mistaken diagnosis of dementia in the elderly when the cause of symptoms might just be hydrocephalus.
-This is a condition we treat extensively in our practice and we believe increased hydrocephalus awareness will prove beneficial.
+That’s why it is of particular interest for us at Advanced Neurosurgery Associates (ANA) the news about the mistaken diagnosis of dementia in the elderly when the cause of symptoms might just be normal pressure hydrocephalus.

 According to an article in U.S. News & World Report Health, experts estimate that 5–10 percent of Americans diagnosed with dementia could actually have normal pressure hydrocephalus, a treatable condition.
+This is a condition we treat extensively in our practice and we believe increased hydrocephalus awareness will prove beneficial.

-An estimated 700,000 adults are living with normal pressure hydrocephalus (NPH), a disorder involving the abnormal increase of cerebrospinal fluid (CSF) that causes the brain cavities to become enlarged.
+An estimated 700,000 adults are living with normal pressure hydrocephalus (NPH), a disorder involving the abnormal increase of cerebrospinal fluid (CSF) that causes the brain cavities (ventricles) to become enlarged.

-Normal Pressure Hydrocephalus in Adults
+Normal Pressure Hydrocephalus in the Elderly

 However, many people develop NPH even when none of these factors are present.
 In these cases, the cause of the disorder is unknown.

 Regardless of the cause, symptoms of NPH often begin slowly and progress over time.
-Symptoms can include:

 - Gait or walking problems (shuffling of the feet, unsteadiness)